edoelas/tfgBlog/_documents/GDD.md

 ## Explanation of one game

+**This section may change, look at the "game design problems" section**

 Now I will try to make a really detailed explanation of how a game should be developed.
 With this I hope that there is no doubt about how the game works:

 1. First we open our graphical client and get connected to a game